teamdeeson/cdd-demo/README.md

 # Getting started

-1. Make sure you have the following global dependencies installed: composer, nodejs, yarn, docker and docker-sync installed.
+1. Make sure you have the following global dependencies installed: php, composer, docker and docker-sync installed on your local machine.

 2. Clone the repo to a folder called cdd-demo (the folder name is important!)

 ```